See a Doctor Within 15 Minutes

 Tech neck is the nickname for common problems caused by spending more time sitting and looking down at phones, computers, or other devices.

-The phenomenon of tech neck (or text neck) is recent, having emerged mainly in the 21st century.
+The tech neck (or text neck) phenomenon is recent, having emerged mainly in the 21st century.
 Prolonged time in this position, with the head hanging forward and a rounded upper back, can cause neck pain and degeneration of your spine.

 The chronic stress and strain caused by this slouched position can lead to premature aging of tissues and various musculoskeletal problems.
-The most commonly reported areas of pain from tech neck are the upper back, neck, and upper shoulders (1, 2)
+The most commonly reported areas of pain from tech neck are the upper back, neck, and shoulders.
+1,2

 Causes and Effects of Tech Neck